Aerial view of landscape with Ravenna river flowing into the sea

 The project involves the permanent geological storage of carbon dioxide captured from third-party industrial chimneys and transported via underground pipelines or by ship to the Casalborsetti pumping station.

-Eni (Operator) and Snam are developing the Ravenna CCS project and start the CO2 injection activities related to Phase 1 of Ravenna CCS, the first project for the capture, transport and permanent storage of CO2 in Italy carried out for environmental purposes only, to contribute to the decarbonisation of industrial sectors.
+Eni (operator) and Snam are developing the Ravenna CCS project, Italy’s first initiative dedicated to the capture, transport and permanent storage of CO2, undertaken exclusively for environmental purposes to help decarbonise industrial sectors.

 Some data about the project